-A downtown arena celebrating 10 years of being home ice for professional hockey and hosting a variety of championship-level sporting events, a new baseball stadium set to open in April 2020 with a Triple-A baseball team, plus a roster of highly sought-after events on the schedule: Brian Hargrove could be taking a victory lap but the Executive Director of Sports Development for Visit Wichita is too busy traveling the country to recruit the next big sports events to the largest city in Kansas.
+A downtown arena celebrating 10 years of being home ice for professional hockey and hosting a variety of championship-level sporting events, a new baseball stadium set to open in April 2020 with a Double-A baseball team, plus a roster of highly sought-after events on the schedule: Brian Hargrove could be taking a victory lap but the Executive Director of Sports Development for Visit Wichita is too busy traveling the country to recruit the next big sports events to the largest city in Kansas.

 “It starts with the fact that our sports facilities are tremendous,” Hargrove said.
 “I’m talking from our biggest venues being top notch to our youth facilities being among some of the best in the country, especially for basketball, soccer and volleyball.
 It’s a tremendous time to be in Wichita.”